digitaltrails/vdu_controls/README.md

 Version History
 ---------------
 * 2.6.5
+  * The required minimum python3 version has risen from 3.8 to 3.9.
   * vdu_controls now defaults to a _single-instance_ mode.
 Subsequent launches focus the existing window.
 Uncheck the _single-instance_ option to override.
     Contributed by Mohammed Elsayed Ahmed.